openvstorage/ovs-documentation/Troubleshooting/knownissues.md

 When the NFS mount was inaccessible for a while (f.e. due to a reboot of the Storage Router) and is remounted, afterwards all Virtual Machines which are powered off remain in inaccessible state.
-The solution to this is to restart the management agents
+The solution to this is to restart the management agents.

 Login via ssh to the ESXi hypervisor: